hansroh/skitai/README.rst

     pref,
     path = "./mydjango"
   )

+  # or for your convinience,
+  skitai.mount_django ("/", "mydjango/mydjango/wsgi.py", pref)

 Note that if app is smae location with django manage.py, you need not path param.